yieldthedog/yieldthedog.github.com/source/_posts/2012-03-26-tmux-productive-mouse-free-development-book-review.markdown

 ##Gaining velocity

 Scripting customized tmux environments is in my opinion one of the most important chapters, in which Brian shows you, how to build scripts to quickly start your development environment the way you want.
 He mentions the tmuxinator project, which is one of the most useful tools, when working with tmux.
 It lets you configure your windows and panes in a simple to read YAML file.
-It’s no wonder that due to its roots in the Ruby world, tmuxinator has a configuration skeleton for Rails applications, but this can easily adapted to serve the needs of any project.
-The introduction to tmuxinator was the breaking point for mer.
+It’s no wonder that due to its roots in the Ruby world, tmuxinator has a configuration skeleton for Rails applications, but this can easily be adapted to serve the needs of any project.
+The introduction to tmuxinator was the breaking point for me.
 That was, when I started to comprehend, that I could easily build a project specific environment, that reduces the friction when opening a project - pulling in changes form the server, start background processes, open your editor, you named it.
 Tmuxinator is only the starting point for a tmux noob like me to see and comprehend its power.

 The next chapter was one that I would have needed on my first tmux day.
 It describes how to navigate your buffer, copy and paste and how to communicate with the system clipboard.
 As with many commands in Vim copy and pasting in tmux uses keys that are rather awkward to use on a German keyboard. [ and ] are just too far out of reach to not disturb you in your normal typing speed.